Cloud Identity Playbook

 - NPE Identity Management.
 Each type of NPE, machine identity, or digital worker may require a different configuration or type of management.
 An initial step is to catalog the variety of NPE identities.
 Examples of NPE identities include service accounts, robotic process automation bots, scripts, and many others, depending on your use case and environment.
 Next, identify the highest risk devices and a method to secure their access.

 A smart card is not automatically a PIV in the same way that authenticators are not automatically phishing-resistant.
 Multiple components are required to bind and use an authenticator.
 IDaaS may support more types of phishing-resistant authenticators than on-premises tools.
 Implementing phishing-resistant MFA for all workforce access is a zero trust capability.
+Address the following items when taking a Cloud Identity approach to credential management:

 - NPE Credentialing.
 Agencies should conduct risk assessments on NPE access.
-Part of this is determining if, how, and when to enforce more stringent controls, auditing, and monitoring.
-An NPE credential is compromisable in the same way as a human user if the secret is discovered and may go undetected for a more extended period.
+Part of this process is determining if, how, and when to enforce more stringent controls, auditing, and monitoring.
+An NPE credential is compromisable in the same way as a human user is if the secret is discovered and may go undetected for a more extended period.
 An IDaaS may have the capability to act as an API access key centralized repository for easier management and auditing.

 - Memorized Secrets.
 A memorized secret is a password or a PIN.
 Only use passwords as part of an MFA and as a last resort with additional controls.
-Until an agency can implement passwordless, phishing-resistant authenticators, follow NIST Special Publication 800-63B guidelines for passwords in IDaaS.
+Until an agency can implement passwordless, phishing-resistant authenticators, follow NIST Special Publication 800-63B guidelines for passwords in IDaaS:

 - Should allow passphrases.